-NEW for the 2022 Application The case reports will be blinded so that the credentials committee reviewers will NOT know the applicant's name or place of employment.
-Please ensure that NO identifying information about the applicant or the location where the case was performed is contained within the report.
+The case reports are blinded so that the credentials committee reviewers will NOT know the applicant's name or place of employment.
+Please ensure that NO identifying information such as names or the location where the case was performed is contained within the report.
 The applicant number (assigned at pre-application approval) will be used on the case report in lieu of your name.
 Instead of stating the name of the practice, the location should correspond to the information provided on the employment location form (e.g., location 1, location 2, secondary 1).